In the World

 Church delegation to Cuba poses for a picture.

 In early 2019, Brown Memorial formed a partnership with the Reformed Presbyterian Church of Camajuaní, Cuba.
-Primarily a mission of accompaniment and reconciliation, under the partnership agreement between our church communities, we have committed to pray for, learn from, support, and visit one another.
+Primarily a mission of fellowship, under the partnership agreement between our church communities, we have committed to pray for, learn from, support, and visit one another.
 Brown Memorial’s church-to-church partnership exists within a broader partnership between the Presbytery of Baltimore and the El Centro Presbytery of Cuba – a relationship that dates to 2004.
-Brown Memorial generally sends a delegation of members to Cuba once annually, often in coordination with the bi-annual “Encuentro” organized by the presbytery-level partnership.
-For more information about the Cuba partnership, please contact Jody Shaw.
+Brown Memorial sends a delegation of members to Cuba at least once annually, occasionally in coordination with visits organized by the presbytery-level partnership.
+For more information about the Cuba partnership, please contact Morgana Kinlan.

 El Salvador